-- POSCO devised own survey template for suppliers and smelters to collect information on country of origin, mine/ smelter location, transportation routes, etc. - Suppliers are required to complete the CMRT and EMRT provided by the RMI - \ Refer to the next page for transactional supply chain information
+- Collect information such as country of origin, mine/smelter location, and transportation route using POSCO's self-developed survey template for suppliers and smelters - Making it mandatory for suppliers to fill out the CMRT and EMRT provided by the RMI Association - Please refer to the next page for transaction supply chain information.

-Grievance and Appeal Procedure
+Grievance/Appeal Procedure

-Establishment of a grievance and appeal procedure to hear diverse opinions from all supply chain stakeholders.
-Stakeholders can submit grievances by filling out a form directly, using SNS to submit opinions, or raising grievances during audits.
+• Establishment of a grievance handling and objection procedure to hear diverse opinions from all stakeholders in the supply chain: grievances can be filed by filling out the form directly, submitting opinions using SNS, or raising grievances during due diligence.

-Risk Assessment
+Risk assessment

-Based on identified information and Conflict Affected and High-Risk Area (CAHRA) criteria, potential supplier risks are identified.
-This includes a comprehensive evaluation of CAHRA association, supplier survey response rate, intentional submission of false information, and lack of supplier awareness of responsible minerals. $\rightarrow$ Classify and select Red Flag management targets.
+Based on identified information and CAHRA (Conflict Affected and High Risk Area) standards, potential risks for suppliers are derived: Comprehensive evaluation of CAHRA involvement, supplier survey response rate, submission of intentional false information, lack of awareness of minerals responsible for suppliers, etc. → Separate and select Red Flags subject to management